AwakeSL/Input-System/README.md

-# SimpleInputSystem 🕹️
+# Simple Input System

-`SimpleInputSystem` is a powerful, contextual, and modular input handling framework for Roblox built directly on top of native **`InputActionService`** instances.
-It decouples raw key presses from game actions by introducing **Contexts** (e.g., Combat, Menus) and custom input behavior **Detectors** (e.g., DoubleTap, HeldFor).
+`SimpleInputSystem` is a modular input handling framework for Roblox built directly on top of native **`InputActionService`** instances.
+It decouples raw key presses from game actions by introducing custom input behavior **Detectors** (e.g., DoubleTap, HeldFor).

+Created by: AwakeSL (AwakeSL on Discord) boiii

 The library provides two ways to use it: